ahrefs/ocannl/arrayjit/lib/writing_a_backend.md

 Currently, OCANNL expects backends to implement a FIFO queue scheduling mechanism.
 The scheduling does not express dependencies between tensors.
 Only the main domain is allowed to interact with devices (queues with single producer -- host, single consumer -- virtual device).

 Since this is significantly simpler than what other frameworks do, it might evolve in the future.
-(In particular, scheduling in `tinygrad` expresses tensor graph dependencies with arbitrary queueing.)
+(In particular, scheduling in `tinygrad` expresses tensor graph dependencies.)
 A natural next step would be to add "acknowledge" events that indirectly keep track of (and signal) which tasks a device has already executed.

 Besides routines, calling `from_host`, `to_host`, `device_to_device` from a backend puts the corresponding tasks on the device's queue.
 Implementations of `No_device_backend` and `Simple_backend` (i.e. CPU backends) should run the tasks by executing them directly.